 Planning for the holidays?
 Lucky you!
 Southwest Airlines is sending out thousands of complimentary flight vouchers to current Facebook users!
 To get yours, fly by [URL elided] to follow the on-screen instructions.
 Happy flight, courtesy of Southwest!

-Origins: In mid-November 2011, a scam purporting to offer a pair of free air travel tickets on Southwest Airlines to those who followed particular links spread via e-mail and Facebook.
-Those who went in search of the promised freebies reached web pages bearing Southwest Airlines' "Share the Spirit" logo where they were told the offer was going to expire either that day or after a particular number of such giveaways was reached.
-(Embedded countdown counters helpfully showed rapidly reducing numbers of tickets to be had.)
+Those who go in search of the promised freebies reach web pages bearing Southwest Airlines' logo where they are told the free ticket offer will expire either that day or after a particular number of such giveaways has been reached, while embedded countdown counters helpfully show rapidly reducing numbers of tickets to be had:

 Pursuant to the Terms & Conditions, you are required to complete 2 of the Reward Offers from the above.
 You will need to meet all of the terms and conditions to qualify for the shipment of the reward.
 For credit card offers, you must activate your card by making a purchase, transferring a balance, or making a cash advance.
 For loan offers you must close and fund the loan.
 For home security and satellite tv offers you must have the product installed.
 You may not cancel your participation in more than a total of 2 Reward Offers within 30 days of any Reward Offer Sign-Up Date as outlined in the Terms & Conditions (the Cancellation Limit).